Free Consultation Request

 - In the past, Medigap policies were able to cover costs related to prescription drugs.
 As of January 1st, 2006, prescription drug coverage is not available on Medicare Supplement Plans.
 The best way to get coverage for your prescription drugs is to join a Medicare Prescription Drug Plan, often called Part D. Contact our office today to learn more about paying premiums on Medigap and Medicare plans.

-For many people, the best time to buy senior Medicare Supplement Plan Insurance in Rock Hill is during the 7 months Medigap Open Enrollment Period.
+For many people, the best time to buy senior Medicare Supplement Plan Insurance in Rock Hill, SC is during the 7 months Medigap Open Enrollment Period.
 This period starts the day you turn 65 years old, so long as you hold Medical Insurance (Medicare Part B).
 Generally, during the enrollment period, you get more policy choices and better pricing.
 Once the enrollment period is over, you may not be able to purchase a Medigap policy.
 Contact Senior Medicare Insurance Services today to determine if you qualify for a Medicare Supplement Insurance Plan.

 Senior Medicare Advantage Plan Insurance in Rock Hill, SC